hamelsmu/python-notes/blog/content/post/py.md

 1. The requests/sec are lower than the thread based version, because there is more overhead required to execute tasks in a pool.
 2. However, if you also run [perf1.py](https://github.com/dabeaz/concurrencylive/blob/master/perf1.py) it will not materially interfere with the first task, as this will not compete for resources on the same CPU.

-This is amazing, as this is a realistic example that allow you to gain more intuition about what threads and processes are and how they work.
+This is a realistic example that allow you to gain more intuition about how threads and processes work.

 # Asynchronous programming

 Recall that threads run one task at a time, and the operating system automatically decides when to interrupt each thread to allow the threads to take turns running.
 This is called [pre-emptive multitasking](https://en.wikipedia.org/wiki/Preemption_%28computing%29#Preemptive_multitasking) since the operating systems, not you, determine when your thread makes the switch.
 When you don't care about how tasks are interleaved, threads are great because you don't have to worry about how they are scheduled.

 However, there is third type of concurrency paradigm in Python that allows you to control how this switching occurs: Asynchronous Programming.
-This is called [cooperative multitasking](https://en.wikipedia.org/wiki/Cooperative_multitasking) which means each task must announce when it wants to switch.
-Another term used for cooperative multitasking is [coroutine](https://www.geeksforgeeks.org/coroutine-in-python/).
+This is also called [cooperative multitasking](https://en.wikipedia.org/wiki/Cooperative_multitasking) which means each task must announce when it wants to switch.
+Another term used for cooperative multitasking is a [coroutine](https://www.geeksforgeeks.org/coroutine-in-python/).

 One way to create coroutines in Python is by using the `yield` statement.
 David provides some intuition on how you can achieve multi-tasking with yield in the following code: